surajkarak/surajkarak.github.io/_projects/AB-test-Marketing-Campaign.md

 category: work
 ---

 A/B testing is one of the most common practices followed in data-driven organisations.
 It can be used to tweak product features, optimise ad campaigns, improve checkout experiences in e-commerce stores and in many other use cases.
-In fact, it is seen as a go-to, tried-and-tested approach based on trust and evidence for determining whether to proceed with a major businsess decision or not.
+In fact, it is seen as a go-to, tried-and-tested approach based on trust and evidence for making decisions today, unlike the older way of being based on HiPPO (Highest Paid Person's Opinion) .
 It is also a data science task that brings together domain knowledge, expertise in statistics and experimentation and communication skills.
 In this project, I explore the marketing campaign data from a company that is launching a new product and use A/B testing to determine which among 3 variants of a campaign yields the best results.

 ## Data set